Blundell's School

 Blundell's School is an independent co-educational boarding and day school in the English public school tradition, located in Tiverton, Devon.
 It was founded in 1604 under the will of Peter Blundell, one of the richest men in England at the time, and moved to its present site on the outskirts of the town in 1882.

-While the full boarding fees are £45,750 per year, the school offers several scholarships and bursaries, and provides flexi-boarding.
-The school has 360 boys and 225 girls, including 117 boys and 85 girls in the Sixth Form, and is a member of the Headmasters' and Headmistresses' Conference.
+The full boarding fees are £45,750 per year.
+The school offers several scholarships and bursaries and provides flexi-boarding.
+The school has 360 boys and 225 girls, including 117 boys and 85 girls in the Sixth Form and is a member of the Headmasters' and Headmistresses' Conference.